bartificer/programming-by-stealth/docs/pbs13.md

 # PBS 13 of X – JS Conditionals

-In [the previous instalment](https://www.bartbusschots.ie/s/2016/04/01/programming-by-stealth-12-of-x-javascript-intro/) we got our first taste of JavaScript.
+In [the previous instalment](https://pbs.bartificer.net/pbs12) we got our first taste of JavaScript.
 We learned about variables, literal data types, and some basic string and arithmetic operators.
 In this instalment we’re going to focus on booleans.
-We’ll look at how non-boolean values get converted to booleans when needed (e.g. is `'boogers'` `true` or `false`?), we’ll learn about some comparison operators that result in boolean values, and we’ll learn about some logical operators.
+We’ll look at how non-boolean values get converted to booleans when needed (e.g. is `'boogers'` `true` or `false`?).
+We’ll learn about some comparison operators that result in boolean values.
+We’ll learn about some logical operators.
 At that stage we’ll have all the knowledge we need to learn about our third fundamental programming concept – branching.

-# Matching Podcast Episode 434
+## Matching Podcast Episode 434

 Listen Along: Chit Chat Across the Pond Episode 434